-The Pamirs and Tien-Shan are two great mountain systems of Central Asia, two high-mountainous regions in the center of the Eurasian continent.
+The Pamirs and Tian-Shan are two great mountain systems of Central Asia, two high-mountainous regions in the center of the Eurasian continent.
 Together, they form a single freshwater reservoir.
 These two mountain systems play a peculiar role of “water-bearing area”.
-If it were not for these two mountain systems, then Central Asia would have turned into a desert that now surrounds the Pamirs and Tien Shan from the north and south.
+If it were not for these two mountain systems, then Central Asia would have turned into a desert that now surrounds the Pamirs and Tian-Shan from the north and south.

 The sharply continental climate and the amplitude of heights have formed many forms of magnificent relief here, conditioned the life of people and created various ecosystems.
 Until now, these two mountain areas are still not fully explored.

 Our project is a photo of the exploration of the unknown.
 We want to explore and capture almost unknown, wild and highly aesthetic natural heritage sites.
-We plan to find beautiful and amazing places in the most hidden corners of the Pamirs and Tien Shan
+We plan to find beautiful and amazing places in the most hidden corners of the Pamirs and Tian-Shan

 We want to take photographs of rare animals living here, endemic plants and moments of ethnography and traditions of different peoples inhabiting these mountains.